-With data breaches all over the news, IT consultants are increasingly interested in how small business insurance can help them manage the financial risk from cyber threats.
+With security breaches all over the news, IT consultants are increasingly interested in how small business insurance can help them manage the financial risk from cyber threats.

 This coverage is especially important because of the high cost of data breaches.
-According to a 2019 study by RSM, the average cost of a data breach for a small to medium enterprise is $178,000.
+According to IBM, the total cost of a data breach in 2022 was at an all-time high of $4.35 million USD.

-Unsurprisingly, few small business owners can afford to pay that out of pocket.
-Because of that, IT professionals need insurance to reduce data breach financial risk.
-Companies most commonly invest in cyber liability insurance. a data security policy that protects them from the cost of a data breach.
+Unsurprisingly, few small business owners can afford to pay that cost out of pocket.
+Which leads to IT professionals needing insurance to reduce their data breach financial risk.
+Companies most commonly invest in cyber liability insurance, a data security policy that protects them from the cost of a data breach.

-In the tech industry, cyber liability insurance is most often bundled with errors and omissions insurance in a package called tech E&O.
+In the tech industry, cyber liability insurance is most often bundled with errors and omissions insurance (also known as professional liability) in a package called tech E&O.

 Which data breach insurance do I need?

 While data breach insurance can refer to any policy that protects against data breaches, it typically refers to cyber liability insurance.
-There are two different types of cyber liability insurance that address two different types of data breach risk: data breaches that happen to your tech company, and those that happen to your clients:
+There are two different types of cyber liability insurance that address two different types of data breach risk: data breaches that happen to your tech company (first-party) and those that happen to your clients (third-party).